s-kazi/s-kazi.github.io/aws/s3/security.markdown

 ---
 layout: post
-title: S3 Security
+title: Security for AWS S3
-subtitle: Review Security in S3
+subtitle: Learn how to enable Security in S3 Buckets and Objects
 permalink: /aws-s3-security/
 ---